 Exercise is beneficial for your noggin' for many reasons.
 As mentioned above, physical activity increases blood flow, especially to your brain, which can decrease your risk of dementia, according to a 2019 study published in BMC Public Health.

 Your Immune System

-Though exercise has positive impacts on your risk of developing cardiovascular diseases, its impact on the common cold is a little less clear.
+Though exercise has positive effects on your risk of developing heart disease, its connection to the common cold is a little less clear.
 However, one theory suggests that the increase in circulation (and thus, antibodies and white blood cells) can help the body detect and fight off invaders more quickly.

 What is clear?
 "If you are somebody who ramps up too intensely to start with, chances are your immune system is actually going to be challenged," says Ariane Hundt, certified fitness trainer and clinical nutritionist.

-For example, if you've never run and suddenly run eight miles, your body release cortisol and norepinephrine, which triggers the body to go into fight-or-flight mode.
+For example, if you've never run and suddenly run 8 miles, your body releases cortisol and norepinephrine, which triggers the body to go into fight-or-flight mode.
 This mode means the body focuses on only the essentials and may not have enough resources to protect itself.

 You're exercising more than you previously were, so that means you can eat more, right?
 It depends on your exercise level and goals, such as weight loss or weight maintenance, says Dr. Comeau.

 "If you're used to eating a lot and not exercising, you may not be as hungry in the middle of the day as you were before," he says.
 But if you do feel hungry, make sure you're not misinterpreting thirst pangs, and don't overeat just because you feel like you're burning a ton of calories.